 Also in South Africa, we highly recommend a safari to Madikwe Game Reserve in July.
 Not only is this a malaria-free area, but it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, wild dogs and brown hyenas.

 July is also a great time to visit just about anywhere in Botswana.
-The annual floodwaters are seeping into the Okavango Delta from their origin in the Angolan highlands, and this water wonderland is buzzing with life.
+The annual floodwaters have arrived in the Okavango Delta from their origin in the Angolan highlands, and this water wonderland is buzzing with life.
 Seasonal water sources from rain season downpours throughout Botswana have dried up, and wildlife congregates at permanent water sources such as the Chobe River and perennial rivers feeding the northern floodplains.

 In Zambia, the annual floodwaters have dried up, and wildlife paradises such as the Luangwa Valley and Kafue National Park are in full safari mode.
 The seasonal bush camps of South Luangwa National Park are a particular treat for seasoned safari-goers and walking safari enthusiasts.